aamersadiq/aamersadiq.github.io/_posts/2019-05-21-Deploying DotNet Core On Aws Linux.markdown

 <span>$</span> sudo service nginx start
 </code></pre>

-We can verify whether browser displays the default landing page for Nginx.
-The landing page is reachable at http://server_IP_address/index.nginx-debian.html or http://server_IP_address/ (you can use public ip address or public dns ).
-Tt should look as below:
+We can verify the installation from browser.
+Nginx landing page should be reachable at http://server_IP_address/index.nginx-debian.html or http://server_IP_address/ (you can use public ip address or public dns ).
+If it looks as below then your installation is successfull:
 <img src="{{ site.baseurl }}/images/blog/setting-up-dtnet-core-linux/21-nginx-index-page.PNG" class="fullsize-image" alt="-----">

-Lets configure Nginx as a reverse proxy to forward requests to our ASP.NET Core app, we need to modify /etc/nginx/sites-available/default.
+Lets configure Nginx as a reverse proxy to forward web requests to our ASP.NET Core app, we need to modify /etc/nginx/sites-available/default.
 Let’s open it in a text editor, and replace the contents with the following:
 <pre><code>
 server {
  listen 80;